ISCDtoolbox/MPD/README.md

 Type shift+n (i.e. 'N') to display the normal vectors.
 Type again shift+n (i.e. 'N') to remove them.

 Combine shift and the click on an element of the mesh to display its info in the terminal window.
-When an element is selected type 'r' to remove all the elements the same label. type shift+r to display them again.
+When an element is selected type 'r' to remove all the elements with the same label. type shift+r to display them again.

-Combine ctrl and the selection of a rectangular zone with the mouse then type 'z' to zoom on this zone.
+Combine ctrl and the selection of a rectangular zone with the mouse then type 'z' to zoom on this selected zone.

 The main data computed by the mpdProgram are saved in a *.data file.
 The user can restart a test by taking the *.restart file and change the .restart extension by the .info one.
 The user can also see in this file all the different type of parameters that the mpdProgram can use.
 The default values of these parameters are set at the compilation by the preprocessor constants inside the sources/mpd/sources/loadParameters.h file.
 Everything placed after the (mandatory) end_data keyword in the *.info file is considered as a comment.